-Saudi Arabia's average outgoing transfer cost for the last quarter of 2013 is valued below the G20 target at 4.12 per cent for a transfer amount of USD200 and at 2.50 per cent for a transfer amount of USD500.
+Saudi Arabia's average outgoing transfer cost for the second quarter of 2014 is valued below the G20 target at 4.41 per cent for a transfer amount of USD200 and at 2.75 per cent for a transfer amount of USD500.
 For comparison, in the second quarter of 2013, costs amounted to 4.42 per cent and 2.78 per cent accordingly.
-Saudi Arabia-Pakistan (USD200 for a transfer amount), Saudi Arabia-Nepal (USD500) and Saudi Arabia-Yemen (USD500) are among the five least expensive corridors.
-1847
+Saudi Arabia-Pakistan (USD200 and USD500 for a transfer amount) and Saudi Arabia-Yemen (USD500) are among the five least expensive corridors in the world.2554

-In 2013-14 Saudi Arabia has taken measures to close down black market businesses, which employ many illegal foreign workers who transfer money to their home countries.
-1848 The illegal worker amnesty expired in November 2013.
-These actions are estimated to have decreased the number of foreign workers in Saudi Arabia by 1 million people (from 9 million).
-1849 As a result, the amount of transfers is expected to decrease by 20 per cent.
-1850 This could make it more expensive to remit from Saudi Arabia.
+In 2013-14 Saudi Arabia has taken measures to close down black market businesses, which employ many illegal foreign workers who transfer money to their home countries.2555 The illegal worker amnesty expired in November 2013.
+These actions are estimated to have decreased the number of foreign workers in Saudi Arabia by 1 million people (from 9 million).2556 As a result, the amount of transfers is expected to decrease.2557 This could make it more expensive to remit from Saudi Arabia.